secblc/Blind-Croupier-Documentation/White Paper.md

 # iGaming Market

-# House Edge or How to Casino's earn money?
+# House Edge or How Casino's earn money?

+# How Blind Croupier earn money?